KaliedaRik/Scrawl-canvas/docs/reference/sc-accessibility.md

 # Accessibility
-The following summary has been stolen (with very minor formatting amendments) from the [Introduction to Web Accessibility](https://www.w3.org/WAI/fundamentals/accessibility-intro/) page of the W3C Web Accessibility Initiative site (last stolen on 13 April 2025):
+The following summary has been stolen (with very minor formatting amendments) from the [Introduction to Web Accessibility](https://www.w3.org/WAI/fundamentals/accessibility-intro/) page of the W3C Web Accessibility Initiative site:

 > Web accessibility means that websites, tools, and technologies are designed and developed so that people with disabilities can use them.
 More specifically, people can: perceive, understand, navigate, and interact with the Web; and contribute to the Web.
 >